nof-bit/gift-card-fullstack/README.md

 ### Client Setup (in a new terminal)
-cd client
+-cd client
-npm install
+-npm install
-npm run dev
+-npm run dev

 Make sure you have Node.js and npm installed on your computer.